StableBet

 The rest of the field

-ChatGPT is one of five.
+ChatGPT is one of 8 on the board.
 See how the others are reading the same races:

 Questions about ChatGPT tips